benfarrant/papers/journal.md

 Model-measurement Comparison of  Biomass Burning Aerosol Over W. Africa

 # Author
-John Smith, University of Elsewhere
-Benjamin Farrant, University of Manchester
+John Smith, University of Bitters, Smooth Campus Benjamin Farrant, University of Manchester, Impact Meltz Gang

 # Abstract
 We write this last because it's difficult to do.